SAFELY HAULING WITH A MOTORCYCLE CARRIER

 - This pitching force can be significant depending on the weight of the cycle and its center of gravity.

-- The front wheel should be chocked against a stop and tied with rigid ties to the tray or placed in a cavity or pocket and secured with cam-lock style ties (no rubber or ‘bungee’ ties).
+- The front wheel should be chocked against a stop and tied with rigid ties to the tray or placed in a deep channel or pocket and secured with cam-lock style ties (no rubber or ‘bungee’ ties).
 Pulling the front forks to a fully compressed state is not necessary if the wheel is chocked properly.

 - Both cycle wheels must be secured to the tray with lashing traps or cam-lock style ties (again, rubber or ‘bungee’ ties are NOT recommended)

 This consists of a vertical bar that is mounted to the carrier receiver tube and tied semi-rigidly to the cycle.
 This is very effective in stabilizing the cycle and becomes critical in the event of an extreme maneuver i.e. sudden stop or harsh turn.
 Also, this allows moving the cycle in, closer to the vehicle, without the risk of the cycle hitting the vehicle.
+When using two vertical sta-bars, the bike is essentially cradled on both sides preventing any movement.

 - Vertical Stabilization is particularly important on road bikes or bikes with a high center of gravity.
 These cycles will be difficult to control by tie downs alone unless the tray is extended 6-18” further away from the vehicle to allow the sway or pitch to clear the back of the vehicle.